 We are created in God’s image.

-Jesus told us that we would be able to accomplish astounding things, things most people don’t even know are possible (as long as they are not on the forbidden list).
+Jesus told us that we would be able to accomplish astounding things.
 When Christ wanted to do things like calming a raging sea, he only had to speak the commands.
 For God to create everything we exist with, he too only had to speak those commands.